Renewable Energy: Inexpensive

 renewable energy is amongst the foremost challenges in science

 today.
-One such alternative is hydrogen, which can potentially be
+One such alternative is hydrogen, which can potentially

-including transportation in cars, buses, trucks, trains, and
+applications, including transportation in cars, buses, trucks,

-industries also use hydrogen as a reactant.
-One example is the
+and industry.
+Many industries also use hydrogen as a reactant.

-Haber-Bosch process that produces ammonia, which currently relies
+One example is the Haber-Bosch process that produces ammonia,

-on steam reforming of natural gas or liquefied petroleum for the
+which currently relies on steam reforming of natural gas or

-production of hydrogen.
-This is expensive, environmentally
+liquefied petroleum for the production of hydrogen.
+This is

-unsustainable (based on finite resources of fossil fuel and
+resources of fossil fuel and produces carbon dioxide and

-produces carbon dioxide and hydrogen sulfide, two major
+hydrogen sulfide, two major atmospheric pollutants) and

-deactivates the catalyst used for ammonia production.
-Hydrogen is
+used for ammonia production.
+Hydrogen is also used as a reducing

-also used as a reducing agent for metal ores, for the production
+agent for metal ores, for the production of hydrochloric acid

 [0007] In this context, where hydrogen has emerged as an